Get money! (Digitized and transcribed, that is)

 "As soon as it's live, volunteers jump into the project." says Dr. Ferriter.
 The transcribers even tweet with each other to swap tips and share successes.

 The pace truly is impressive given the quality of the work.
 These images are captured at 80 megapixels and create images with resolution of 690 pixels per inch.
-This allows intricate designs of only two micron thickness to be captured and analyzed or simply marveled at by a numismatist.
+This allows intricate designs of only 20 microns thickness to be captured and analyzed or simply marveled at by a numismatist.
 When given the chance to examine an image, I could zoom in a seemingly infinite amount and still have a crisp image to study.

 The rapid capture trial is a marked change from the way digitization of currency has happened in the past.
 Andrew Shiva, founder of the National Currency Foundation and regular Smithsonian volunteer says, "This project started with just a flat scanner doing a page or note at a time.
 This doesn't work well with large sheets.
 It could take 15-20 minutes per sheet and there are 300,000 sheets!
 It's phenomenal to do in a day what would have been a couple of weeks in standard resolution."